NexusSplats logo NexusSplats: Efficient 3D Gaussian Splatting in the Wild

 Min Jiang*

-NexusSplats enables efficient and finer 3D scene reconstruction under complex lighting and occlusion.
+NexusSplats enables efficient and fine-grained 3D scene reconstruction under complex lighting and occlusion conditions.

 Abstract